Massachusetts Board of Education: Composition

 The BESE is composed of 11 members: 10 are appointed by the governor, including his Secretary of Education, who serves ex officio, and one is a public school student elected by his or her peers.
 The 11 voting members are: "the chairman of the student advisory council established under this section; 1 representative of a labor organization selected by the governor from a list of 3 nominees provided by the Massachusetts State Labor Council, AFL–CIO; 1 representative of business or industry selected by the governor with a demonstrated commitment to education; 1 representative of parents of school children selected by the governor from a list of 3 nominees provided by the Massachusetts Parent Teachers Association; and 6 members selected by the governor."
 The Chairperson of the BOE is appointed by the governor.
 The secretary of the BESE must be approved by a two thirds vote and serves at the Board's pleasure as the chief executive officer, the Chief State School Officer for Elementary and Secondary Education, and the Commissioner of Elementary and Secondary Education.
 The Commissioner attends BESE meetings, but does not vote.
 He is responsible for managing the Massachusetts Department of Elementary and Secondary Education and receives a salary which is determined by the Board.

 Prior to legislation introduced by Governor Patrick in 2008, the BESE was composed of 9 voting members.

 Advisory Councils

-A number of Advisory Councils, created by Chapter 15: Section 1G of the General Laws of Massachusetts, support the Board with research, recommendations and—in the case of the Student Advisory Counci—is represented by a voting member of the Board.
+A number of Advisory Councils, created by Chapter 15: Section 1G of the General Laws of Massachusetts, support the Board with research, recommendations and—in the case of the Student Advisory Council—is represented by a voting member of the Board.
 The advisory councils include: